ACEnglish/kanpig/README.md

 Other available genotyping modes are `kanpig trio` and `kanpig somatic`.

 # ⚠️ Current Limitations
-* Kanpig expects sequence resolved SVs.
-Variants with symbolic alts (e.g. `<DEL>`) and BNDs are not parsed.
+* Kanpig expects sequence resolved or `<DEL>` SVs.
+Other SVs with symbolic alts (e.g. `<DUP>`) and BNDs are not parsed.
 * Kanpig only looks at read pileups and does not consider split or soft-clipped alignment information.
-This means variants above ~10kbp should be skipped with the `--sizemax` parameter.
+This means variants above ~10kbp should be skipped with the `--sizemax` parameter unless you have reason to believe the reads are aligned continuously over larger SVs (e.g. genotyping from assembly alignments).

 # 📝 Annotations